 Please send an email to firstname.lastname@example.org if you would like more details.

 How do I apply for the Johns Hopkins HPI Internship?

-The application period for the 2019-2020 Johns Hopkins HPI program will open August 30 and close September 16.
+The application period for the 2020-2021 Johns Hopkins HPI program will open at the end of August and close mid-September.
 Information on how to apply will be sent out via email.